-In fact, perhaps the most interesting part came after the panel discussion ended when I encountered a line of people waiting to talk to me.
-I had some fascinating - and enlightening - conversations with executives from financial institutions, supply chain professionals and directors at fulfillment and logistics companies.
+Perhaps the most exciting part came after the panel discussion ended, and I encountered a line of people waiting to talk to me.
+I had some fascinating, and enlightening conversations with executives from financial institutions, supply chain professionals, and directors at fulfillment and logistics companies.
 There was a common thread that wove among all those conversations - how to leverage marketing campaigns to grow a business that doesn’t have a marketing department.
 That’s a common challenge in our industry.

 A Common Misconception about Marketing

-In fact, when I initially joined Gravity they referred to marketing as the “coloring department”.
-I had a flashback to this when Kat Warboys of HubSpot had a slide in her presentation that touched on ‘what outsiders think of marketing’.
+When I initially joined Gravity Supply Chain Solutions, they referred to marketing as the “coloring department.”
+I had a flashback to this when Kat Warboys of HubSpot had a slide in her presentation that touched on “what outsiders think of marketing.”

 |Source: Grow with HubSpot Hong Kong 2017|

 The reality is that effective marketing programs today rely just as much on data science as creative thinking.
 Acquiring data from your sales team, customers, partners, industry analysts, and even the media is the easy part.
 The work comes when you try to analyze that data to help you determine what goals the sales team needs to hit, and how your marketing campaigns can help in ways that are measurable, not abstract.

 I gave the following three pieces of advice to the executives I met at the HubSpot event that I try to follow every day, and I’m sure you can use them to grow your business:

 There are lots of people on the internet talking about creating “buyer personas”.